Ila-bura/zero-waste-life/README.md

 ![Screenshot of the sign up form](/assets/images/images-readme/signup-form.png)

-<p>For consistency, also on this page another bubble message is displayed, once again inviting the users to take action: in this case they are encouraged to subscribe to the Zero Waste Life newsletter.</p>
+<p>For consistency, also on this page another bubble message is displayed, once again inviting the users to take action: in this case, they are encouraged to subscribe to the Zero Waste Life newsletter.</p>

 ![Screenshot of the sign up bubble](/assets/images/images-readme/signup-bubble.png)